Javier Milei, President of Argentina

-Alberto Fernández, President of Argentina (elected on Oct 27, 2019)
+Alberto Fernández, Former President of Argentina (elected on Oct 27, 2019)

 Fernández was born in Buenos Aires, where he also attended Law School at the University of Buenos Aires.
 His father was a judge of Spanish descent.
 He graduated at the age of 24, and later became a professor of criminal law.
 He entered public service as an adviser to Deliberative Council of Buenos Aires and the Argentine Chamber of Deputies.
 He became Deputy Director of Legal Affairs of the Economy Ministry, and in this capacity served as chief Argentine negotiator at the GATT Uruguay Round.
 Nominated by newly elected President Carlos Menem to serve as National Superintendent for Insurance, served as President of the Latin American Insurance Managers’ Association from 1989 to 1992, and co-founded the Insurance Managers International Association.
 He also served as adviser to Mercosur and ALADI on insurance law, and was involved in insurance and health services companies in the private sector.
 Fernández was named one of the Ten Outstanding Young People of Argentina in 1992, and was awarded the Millennium Award as one of the nation’s Businessmen of the Century, among other recognitions.
 During this time he became politically close to former Buenos Aires Province Governor Eduardo Duhalde.